Harrebow/GameLibrary/README.md

 New World Fishing.zip
 This is an auto-fisher created for use in the MMORPG "New World".
 Written in python using the pyautogui API.
 There is a mini game when leveling up your fishing skill.
 It is quite tedious so I created this to do the work while I went to eat, do gardening etc.
+It also moves your character every now and then to avoid the in game afk timeout.

 Packman.zip
 Another JavaScript tutorial I was following to improve my programming.